petaverse-cloud/pv-docs-site/docs/petority/4_devices/3_upgrade-firmware.md

 **Step 4:** Restart and Verify

-After the update is installed, you may be prompted to restart your Wagguracy PHAST 1.
+After the update is installed, you may be prompted to restart your WAGGURACY PHAST 1.
 Once it's back online, verify that the update has been successfully applied by checking the device's settings.

 **Step 5:** Enjoy New Features

 Updated software may introduce **new features**, **improvements**, and **bug fixes**.
-Explore the Wagguracy app to discover any changes and enhancements resulting from the update.
+Explore the WAGGURACY app to discover any changes and enhancements resulting from the update.

 ### Important Tips:
-+ It's recommended to keep your Wagguracy app up to date as well, as new device updates might require app compatibility.
++ It's recommended to keep your WAGGURACY app up to date as well, as new device updates might require app compatibility.
 + Be patient during the update process, as it might take some time based on your device and internet speed.
-+ If you encounter any issues during the update or have questions, refer to the official Wagguracy documentation or contact customer support for assistance.
++ If you encounter any issues during the update or have questions, refer to the official WAGGURACY documentation or contact customer support for assistance.
-+ Remember, regular updates contribute to the overall performance and security of your Wagguracy PHAST 1, ensuring the best experience for you and your pet.
++ Remember, regular updates contribute to the overall performance and security of your WAGGURACY PHAST 1, ensuring the best experience for you and your pet.